Josef Suk (composer): Private life

-Suk married Dvorak's daughter, Otilie Suková, a composer in her own right, in 1898.
-They had one child, a son, also named Josef, in 1898.
+Suk married Dvořák's daughter, Otilie Suková, a composer in her own right, in 1898.
 Otilie died of heart failure aged 27 in 1905, a year after her father.
+They had one child, a son also named Josef, in 1901.
+He was an engineer and established the Josef Suk Memorial as a museum, donating the house to the State in 1951.
 Josef Suk Jr. in turn was father of the acclaimed violinist Josef Suk, who died in 2011.

 Suk retired in 1933, although he continued to be a valuable and inspirational public figure to the Czechs.
-Suk died on 29 May 1935, in Benešov, Czechoslovakia (now Czech Republic); he was buried in the cemetery of St Luke's Church, Křečovice.
+Suk died on 29 May 1935 in Benešov, Czechoslovakia (now the Czech Republic).